EpfeiferNutri/PrediRes/README.md

 # Reproducing Figures and Analysis from
-# "Third-generation cephalosporin antibiotics induce phage bursts in the human gut microbiome"
+# Third-generation cephalosporin antibiotics induce phage bursts in the human gut microbiome
-# ([Manuscript Link])
+ ([Manuscript Link])

 This repository contains all R scripts necessary to reproduce the figures presented in the manuscript "[Manuscript Title]" ([Manuscript Link]).